JoaoVitorJJV/workana-challenge/README.md

 ### Getting Started

-1. Install the Composer dependencies by running the following command: `composer require`
+1. Install the Composer dependencies by running the following command: `composer install`

 2. Import the "database.sql" file into pgAdmin 4 (postgree)